vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ## Heartbeat configuration

-The throttler requires heartbeat to be enabled via `vttablet` flags.
+To measure replication lag, the throttler uses the heartbeat writer service in Vitess.
 We recommend enabling heartbeats via `--heartbeat_on_demand_duration` in conjunction with `--heartbeat_interval` as follows:

 - `--heartbeat_interval` indicates how frequently heartbeats are injected.
 The interval should over-sample the `--throttle_threshold` by a factor of `2` to `4`.
 Examples:
   - If `--throttle_threshold` (replication lag) is `1s`, use `--heartbeat_interval 250ms`.